SAP-samples/teched2025-DT265/exercises/ex2/README.md

-# Exercise 2 - Build and Deploy a Customer-Specific Extension for Your Customer
+# Exercise 2 - Extend the Poetry Slam Manager with a Customer-Specific Extension

-In this exercise, you create a tenant-specific extension called **Caterer Management**.
-This extension lets you select a caterer for a poetry slam in your customer's **Poetry Slam Manager**.
+In this exercise, you create a tenant-specific extension that lets you select a caterer for a poetry slam in your customer's **Poetry Slam Manager**.

 > Note: Some steps are required to enable extensibility in the **Poetry Slam Manager** base application.
 You can get more details in chapter [Enable Consumer-Specific Extensions](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md) of the Partner Reference Application.